Manual vs. Automated: Which UAT Testing Method Is Best?

 2. Limited Flexibility: Automated tests are rigid and follow predefined paths.
 They may not adapt well to changes in requirements or explore new features that were not anticipated during script development.

-4. Wrong Positives/Negatives: Automated tests can create false positives or negatives if not appropriately designed
+4. Wrong Positives/Negatives: Automated tests can create a false positive or negative, unless properly designed.

 Choosing the Best Method

-Selecting the suitable UAT method depends on a few factors, including the complexity of the application, budget limitations, frequency of testing, and the scope of test coverage required.
+Choosing the appropriate kind of UAT or user acceptance testing should depend on the following aspects-the complexity of the application, limitations of budget, frequency of testing, and extent of test coverage required.

 Components to Consider

-3. Frequency of Testing: Applications that require frequent testing, such as those undergoing continuous integration or continuous delivery (CI/CD), will benefit from automation testing service speed and effectiveness.
+3. Frequency of Testing: Applications that need to be tested many times, such as during a regular continuous integration (CI) or continuous delivery (CD) process, will benefit from the speed and efficiency of an automation testing service.

 4. Test Coverage and Scope: Automated testing is ideal for scenarios requiring extensive test coverage and regression testing.
 Manual testing Service, on the other hand, excels in evaluating user experience, usability, and edge cases where human judgment is critical.